ippontech/blog-usa/posts/integrating-civic-into-a-static-serverless-website-part-1-of-2.md

 # Create static website with custom domain and SSL on AWS

 There are many ways to accomplish this, and many online resources to help you in this process.
-I will give an overview, but for more detailed instructions, follow AWS's [instructions for CloudFront static websites](https://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-serve-static-website/).
+I will give an overview, but for more detailed instructions, follow AWS' [instructions for CloudFront static websites](https://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-serve-static-website/).

 ### Register a domain and set Route53 as its DNS